 The application process will begin with a conversation between the horse owner and an MSPCA representative.
 This information gathering process will help to determine the type of help needed in each situation.
 The MSPCA representative will visit the farm where the horses are being kept and will speak with references such as a veterinarian.
 Aid will be awarded on a case by case basis and will focus on animal owners with a track record of responsible care.
 To apply for assistance please call 978-687-7453 x 6117 or e-mail email@example.com.

 The MSPCA Equine Assistance Program is funded by a grant from the Alces Foundation.
-If you would like to learn more about opportunities to support this program, please contact Melissa Ghareeb at firstname.lastname@example.org.
+If you would like to learn more about opportunities to support this program, please contact Melissa Ghareeb at firstname.lastname@example.org, or click on the Donate Button below to make a contribution.